Messiah Foundation International: Method

 According to their methodology, God's love is implanted in the heart when one's heart is initiated with God's name.
 In this approach, the name of God is supposed to become synchronised within the heartbeats to produce "divine energy" which would then clean the heart and implant love of God so as to connect the aspirant with God.
 It is referred to Zikr-e-Qalb in Islamic terminology and "Simran" in Hindu terminology.
 The MFI claims not to be influenced by any one religion or faith and does not discriminate against anyone based on "nation, religion, cast, creed", etc.

-The organisation purports that religions have both an inner dimension and an outer.
-The teachings state that the outer part of the religion is the rituals and bodily worship.
+The organisation asserts that religions have both an inner dimension and an outer dimension.
+The teachings state that the outer aspect of the religion is ritual and bodily worship.
 In contrast, the inner religion is purification of the heart and souls to gain connection with God.
 In their beliefs, the inner religion is the core while the outer religion is like a "potato skin".
 They further claim that the spiritual system within the religions today has diminished.
 They seek to "convert the heart towards divine love" rather than to a particular religion.
 AlGohar asserts that because the MFI does not emphasize rituals and worship, people from different religions can follow their teachings while practicing their faith.